Neural Empirical Bayes: Neural empirical Bayes associative memory (NEBULA)

+What we have achieved so far is to learn a function $\phi$ which approximates \emph{the energy function} of $Y$, $\phi \approx -\log f$ (modulo a constant).
+The key here is that $\phi$ is a \emph{function} (a ``computer'') that {\it computes} $f(y)$ for any $y$; the ``hidden units'' in $\phi$ are not inferred.
+In other words, the hidden units (and the parameters) in $\phi$ are there solely for {\it universal approximation}, $-\nabla \phi \approx \nabla \log f.$ In \emph{Boltzmann machines}, the hidden units are there to think!
+And this is the big difference.
+The definition below should be viewed against this backdrop.

-\begin{definition} {\it We define Robbins associative memory, \`{a} la Hopfield, as the flow to the local minima of the energy function $\mathcal{E}(y,\hat{\theta})$.
-The memory is therefore stored implicitly in a deep neural network.
-In retrieving a memory, one flows {\it deterministically} to a local minimum (attractor), where the flow itself is computed by the neural network.
-This computation is efficient, at the cost of evaluating $\partial \mathcal{E}/\partial y$, the cost of backpropagation in input dimensions.} \end{definition}
+\begin{definition} We define the neural empirical Bayes associative memory (NEBULA), \`{a} la ~\citet{hopfield1982neural}, as the flow to strict local minima of the energy function $\energy$.
+In continuous time, the memory dynamics is governed by the gradient flow: \< y'(t) = -\nabla \energy(y(t)). \> NEBULA is identified by its attractors, the set of all the strict local minima of $\energy$:

-{\it What is special about local minima of $\mathcal{E}(y,\hat{\theta})$?} We start with the simple observation that for a single sample $X_1$, the learned energy $\hat{\mathcal{E}}(y) = \Vert y-X_1 \Vert^2/(2\sigma^2)$ is minimized at $X_1$.
-In the associative memory jargon, $X_1$ is the attractor of the probability flow field $- \partial \mathcal{E}/\partial y$ (see Fig.~\ref{fig:gaussians}(c).)
-Also as we discussed in Section~\ref{sec:deenspheres}, for two samples $X_1, X_2$ the $\hat{\mathcal{E}}(y)$ has local minima close to $X_1$ and $X_2$.
-This picture holds in general for many samples as the learning objective is optimized for an energy function whose gradient flow field points to $X_i$.
-This simple observation motivated the definition of Robbins associative memory as attractors of the learned flow field.
-The local minima of $\mathcal{E}(y,\hat{\theta})$ shift from $X_i$ due to the interactions between $i$-spheres.
-This shift is referred to as {\it memory interference.} \begin{remark} There is a duality between memory interference and $i$-spheres interactions. \end{remark}

-The shift is however not pronounced in the regime of weakly overlapping $i$-spheres as is seen in Fig.~\ref{fig:lpam} for $\sigma = 0.15 < {\rm median}(\chi)$.
-The memory interference become pronounced above the critical regime $\sigma > \sigma_c$, visualized in Fig.~\ref{fig:hopfield}.
-Finally note that, in Robbins associative memory, unseen samples from $f(x)$ (the samples in the test set for example) are also close to the local minima of the energy function. {\it In other words, there is no distinction between training and test set for Robbins associative memory, assuming $\mathcal{E}(y,\hat{\theta}) \approx -\log f(y)$ is a good approximation.} To highlight this important fact, the associative memory flow to attractors in Fig.~\ref{fig:lpam} and Fig.~\ref{fig:hopfield} are shown on the test set instead.

-\begin{remark} On the surface, Robbins associative memory follows a deterministic dynamics.
-However, the deterministic dynamics is derived from a probability flow field.
-In this respect, Robbins associative memory is a probabilistic notion of associative memory in its core. \end{remark}